Growth and Exit Strategies for Software and IT Companies, London 2013

 Prior to joining PwC, Barry was with Ultra Electronics and BAE Systems.
 He studied at Imperial College and the MIT Sloan School of Management.

-Director - Corum Group Ltd.
+Vice President - Corum Group Ltd.

 Mark Johnson’s professional experience is as an M&A advisor, CEO of an IT company, Venture Capitalist, IT Management Consultant and Naval Officer.
 The thread throughout his career has been Information Technology, its commercialization, and its applications towards improving business effectiveness.
 His undergraduate education is from the U.S. Naval Academy in Annapolis, MD, where he received a degree in Systems Engineering.